Yes, trading fees are included in profit calculations!

 Exchanges with Real Trading Fees

-Real trading fees are calculated for users on the following exchanges:
+Real trading fees are calculated for users on all supported exchanges!

 Important Notes for Futures Accounts